horus-scheduler/horus-app-eval/README.md

 The first arg after *-l* is an input for DPDK indicating that we use two cores (one for RX and one for TX loop).
 The rest of args (after ``--`` are inputs to dpdk_client.c) and will configure the behaviour of the client.

 **args:**
 The first arg ```-l``` is input for DPDK and tells it to use two cores (0,1).
-One core will process sending loop and another core will handle the receive loop for reply packets.
+One core will process the sending loop and another core will handle the receive loop for reply packets.
 The rest of args are handled by our code:

 * ```-l```: (is) **L**atency client?; Type: bool.